 A short-lived perennial, often grown as an annual, the snapdragon conjures up images of typical English country gardens, with bees buzzing contentedly.

 We tend to think of the waving spikes of the buddleia flower as a great butterfly attractor but they are also good for bees and other insects.
-Fast growing, low maintenance and really attractive, if you have the space, buddleia is a great choice.
+Fast-growing, low maintenance and really attractive, if you have space, buddleia is a great choice.